A Guide to 13 Most Popular Japanese Language Exams

 Each level has two or three sections (vocabulary, grammar, reading, and listening comprehension).
 The number of questions and test duration vary by level.

-Your pass and fail status depends on your total and section scores.
+Your pass/fail status depends on your total and section scores.
 For example, you need 40 points to pass the JCT5 exam, with 10 points each for grammar and reading and 8 for listening.

-The Office of Healthcare Policy of the Cabinet Secretariat of Japan also approves a Nursing Care JLCT.
+The Office of Healthcare Policy of Japan’s Cabinet Secretariat also approves the Nursing Care JLCT.
 This test checks nursing communication skills at the program’s N3 level.

-The Nursing Care JLCT Test has three sections: Characters (Hiragana, Katakana, vocabulary), conversations and phrases, and reading and listening grasp.
+The Nursing Care JLCT Test comprises three sections: characters (Hiragana, Katakana, and vocabulary), conversations and phrases, and reading and listening comprehension.

 Test Centers and Exam Dates of JLCT

-- As of 2025, there are over 20 JLCT test centers in Japan, China, Indonesia, Vietnam, Bangladesh, Nepal, Myanmar, Pakistan, UAE, Mongolia, Sri Lanka, Thailand, Egypt, Philippines, and Malaysia.
+• As of 2026, there are over 20 JLCT test centers in Japan, China, Indonesia, Vietnam, Bangladesh, Nepal, Myanmar, Pakistan, the UAE, Mongolia, Sri Lanka, Thailand, Egypt, the Philippines, and Malaysia.

-- They offer JLCT for Nursing Care thrice a year: March, July, and November.
+• They offer JLCT for Nursing Care three times per year: March, July, and November.
 Exam centers are in Japan, China, Nepal, Indonesia, and Sri Lanka.

 11. Standard Test for Business Japanese (STBJ)

 The Standard Test for Business Japanese (STBJ) assesses business Japanese skills starting at a basic level.
-It’s worthwhile for job-seekers targeting Japanese companies and students hoping to study in Japan.
+It’s worthwhile for job seekers targeting Japanese companies and for students hoping to study in Japan.

 The International Education and Cooperation Promotion Association manages STBJ.
-The test, which began in 2007, is for Japanese company employees.
+The test, which began in 2007, is administered to employees of a Japanese company.

-The STBJ syllabus covers words, sentences, and grammar related to business.
+The STBJ syllabus covers business-related vocabulary, sentences, and grammar.
 As a result, it suits those who want to improve their Japanese skills in the workplace, trade, and business.

-The Immigration Services Agency recognizes this test as proof of Japanese skills for entering Japanese learning centers.
-As per Japanese institutions, a score of 350 or higher equals a CEFR A2.
+The Immigration Services Agency recognizes this test as evidence of Japanese-language proficiency for admission to Japanese-language learning centers.
+According to Japanese institutions, a score of 350 or higher corresponds to CEFR A2.

-The STBJ test format has 7 parts: two types of listening comprehension, two types of reading and listening, speech, reading, and vocabulary tests.
+The STBJ test comprises seven parts: two types of listening comprehension, two types of reading and listening, speech, reading, and vocabulary.
 There are 60 questions in total.

 STBJ level scale from 0 to 1000.
 You get BJ5 for 0 to 249, BJ4 for 250 to 449, BJ3 for 450 to 649, BJ2 for 650 to 849, and BJ1 for 850 to 1000.